 Day 6: Sunday 13 July

 Explore the beautiful Baroque city of Vilnius and its Old Town; an inviting warren of cobbled alleyways and Byzantine churches.
+We have a private, guided tour of Vilnius at 9.30am and then you’re free to discover the city on your own.
 The city has a laid-back charm and atmosphere that draws you in and it is easily explored on foot.
 Vilnius can and quite rightly does claim to contain the finest examples of baroque architecture north of Rome, and this alone is reason enough to visit.
 But if that isn’t enough, there are parks and there are rivers and there are museums that rival the best in western Europe.
 Other surprises to be found are a few remaining Soviet curiosities, a miracle or two, occasional naked monks and an angel on skates.
 Mileage: 0

 Day 7: Monday 14 July

 Head north into Latvia.
 Just to the south of Riga take time to visit one of Latvia’s architectural wonders, the stupendous 18th-century Rundale Palace, a huge Baroque palace of aristocratic excess, and veritable ‘Versailles of the north’.
+We have lunch booked at the Palace, followed by a guided tour of the State Rooms.
 Continue on to Riga, capital of Latvia.
 Stay for two nights in a wonderful, historic, luxury hotel with secure courtyard parking.
 Dinner is included.
 Mileage: 180

 Day 8: Tuesday 15 July